Inside 6lack’s hot new release that’s a lot more than an EP

 6lack knew he wanted to release music in a more meaningful way than the standard of providing a download link.

-With the help of his label, LoveRenaissance (LVRN), as well as FYI Brand Group, he was able to launch 6lackbox.com as a hub that provides resources that highlight Black businesses, behind-the-scenes 6lack content, exclusive merchandise, products like 6lack’s hot sauce, voter registration resources, Black History reading lists, and access to social justice information.
+With the help of his label, LoveRenaissance (LVRN), he was able to launch 6lackbox.com as a hub that provides resources that highlight Black businesses, behind-the-scenes 6lack content, exclusive merchandise, products such as 6lack’s hot sauce, voter registration resources, Black history reading lists, and access to social justice information.

 “I’m socially conscious as a person.
 So the only thing that I can do is be the same thing that I am in person as an artist.
 It’s not a façade.
 It’s not for show, it’s not always for fun.
 It’s just actual things going on,” says 6lack.
 “Anytime there’s something going on, the only thing I know how to do is talk about it.
 If I talk about it in my real life, then I need to be talking about it in my songs, too.
 These are the things that help people get through these times.
 These are the things that help people get out of these situations, or just know how to feel while stuff is going on.”

 6lack—who has chosen six as his life number because it represents nurturing and supporting others among other things in numerology—began rolling out the project last week with gifts for his fans.
 He started with providing a folder with a surprise for fans who shared their mailing addresses.
-Over 25,000 people were sent scratch-off lottery tickets that contained 6pc Hot‘s tracklist, release date, and the chance to win more prizes.
+Over 25,000 people were sent scratch-off lottery tickets that contained 6pc Hot’s track list, release date, and the chance to win more prizes.
 Then, on Wednesday, 6lack’s 28th birthday, fans were treated to “Float,” a single from the EP where 6lack sings, “I’m just tryna stay afloat” on the hook.
 It’s a simple concept, but it applies universally in what has been a rough past few months for everyone.

 Here’s a breakdown of how 6lack’s robust campaign rollout works: